dariosalvi78/TimedWalkApp/README.md

 ## Run

-Serve with hot reload at localhost:8080
+Emulated on web at localhost:8080

 ``` bash
 npm run serve